SEN Information Report for The Bawburgh School 2017-18

 For children moving year groups we follow a structured introduction to their new class.
 Being a small school it is hoped that the children are all comfortable with each member of staff but we are very aware that each year group change is a big adjustment for the children especially those transitioning between Key Stages.
 To support this we:

-* Move the children in the weeks leading up to the summer holidays to allow for adjustment to their new teacher.
+* Move the children for taster days in the weeks leading up to the summer holidays to allow for adjustment to their new teacher.

 * Information sharing sessions between all teachers.